keploy/engineering-prompts/contributing.md

    ```

 5. **Test Your Changes:**
-   Ensure your prompt is correctly formatted and works as expected.
+   Ensure your prompt is correctly formatted and renders properly in Markdown.
+Run any applicable checks or previews to confirm correctness.

+6. **Follow Formatting Standards:**
+   - Use consistent heading levels and indentation.
+   - Keep bullet points, spacing, and quote blocks uniform.
+   - Ensure prompt descriptions are well-structured and easy to read.

+7. **Use the Pull Request Template:**
+   - Use the provided [Pull Request Template](.github/pull_request_template.md) if available.
+   - Include in your PR:
+     - What you changed or added
+     - Which domain or use case it fits under
+     - Screenshots or prompt examples (if applicable)

-6. **Submit a Pull Request:**
+8. **Submit a Pull Request:**
-   After making your changes, push them to your fork and create a pull request.
-Be sure to include a description of your changes and why you think it adds value to the repository.
+   Push your changes to your forked branch and open a pull request to the main repository.
+   - Make sure to provide a clear PR title and description.
+   - Link related issues if relevant.
+   - Be open to feedback and update your PR if needed.

+---

 ## Guidelines

-* **Be Clear:** Ensure the prompt chain is easy to follow and provides clear context.
+- **Be Clear:** Your prompt should have enough context that anyone can understand what it's asking.
-* **Be Concise:** Keep the prompts concise and to the point, avoiding unnecessary fluff.
+- **Be Concise:** Keep prompts short and on-topic—avoid redundant phrasing.
-* **Be Descriptive:** Provide enough information so someone unfamiliar with the task can understand and use the prompt effectively.
+- **Be Descriptive:** Include meaningful, domain-specific instructions so the AI can provide precise output.
+- **Be Respectful:** Keep communication positive and constructive during code review and discussion.

 ---

-## Adding a New Use Case
+## Adding a New Use Case or Domain

-If you're adding a completely new use case that doesn't fit into the existing categories, follow these steps:
+If you're adding a completely new use case or domain:

-1. **Find the right domain**
+1. **Find the Right Domain (if possible):**
-   If it fits into an existing category, place it under the right domain section in **README.md**.
+   If your prompt logically fits into an existing domain, add it under the correct section in **README.md**.

-2. **Create a new section**
+2. **Create a New Domain Section:**
-   If it's a completely new use case and domain, add a new section at the bottom of the **README.md**.
+   If your use case doesn’t fit any existing domain, add a new top-level domain section at the bottom of the **README.md**, following the structure of other sections.

 ---

-## Thank You!
+## Thank You! 💙

 We truly appreciate your contributions!
-By helping us expand and improve this collection of prompts, you’re making it easier for developers to work more efficiently and with less effort.
+Every new prompt chain makes this repository more useful for developers, engineers, and prompt engineers around the world.

+By collaborating here, you're helping make developer workflows more intelligent and efficient.

-Happy Prompting! 🚀
+**Happy Prompting! 🚀**